Chubby's

 № 04

 Three working days, weather permitting.
 Two painters.
-The number written on the quote on Monday morning was the number on the invoice on Wednesday afternoon — no change orders, no surprises, no second-week creep.
-It is the discipline, more than anything else, that brings hospitality clients back: a real number, a real window, and the same painter from the first walk-through to the handover.
+The number written on the quote on Monday morning was the number on the invoice on Wednesday afternoon: no change orders, no extras added mid-job.
+We walk the site properly before we price it, so the quote already covers the prep.
+That is what brings hospitality clients back: a firm number, a firm schedule, and the same painters from the first walk-through to the handover.

 № 05